Getting Started with PyFixest

 RMSE: 2.158 R2: 0.123

-We see that the X1 coefficient is -1.0, which is less than the value from the OLS model above (which was 0.949).
+We see that the X1 coefficient is -1.019, which is less than the value from the OLS model in column (2).
 Where is the difference coming from?
 Well, in the fixed effect model we are interested in controlling for the feature group_id.
 One possibility to do this is by adding a simple dummy variable for each level of group_id.

 fit_dummy = pf.feols("Y ~ X1 + C(group_id) ", data=data, vcov="HC1")